Luxxgit2k4/pacsaviour/README.md

 git clone https://github.com/Luxxgit2k4/pacsaviour
 ```
 And make all the .sh files executable using chmod +x.
-Then run the main.sh with as
+Then run the main.sh with
 ```bash
 ./main.sh
 ```